Residual Deep Gaussian Processes on Manifolds: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel model class of \emph{residual deep Gaussian processes} on manifolds.
-We reviewed practical Gaussian vector field constructions for building their hidden layers and discussed two variational inference techniques, including one specifically tailored to the structure of Gaussian vector fields on compact manifolds and based on interdomain inducing variables.
+We reviewed practical Gaussian vector field constructions for building their hidden layers and discussed two variational inference techniques, including one tailored to the structure of Gaussian vector fields on compact manifolds and based on interdomain inducing variables.
 We evaluated our models in synthetic experiments, examining the impact of Gaussian vector field and variational family choices.
 These experiments supported favouring Hodge Gaussian vector fields and interdomain inducing variables.
-In a robotics-motivated experiment, our models significantly enhanced Bayesian optimisation for an irregular function on the sphere.
+They also demonstrated that increasing the number of layers virtually never degrades our models' performance, though it can quickly saturate and plateau.
+We hypothesize that larger datasets will slow saturation, necessitating more layers' complexity.
+However, we leave this for future work to explore.
+In a robotics-motivated stylised experiment, our models significantly enhanced Bayesian optimisation for an irregular function on the sphere.
 For probabilistic interpolation of wind velocities, we achieved state-of-the-art performance, surpassing the recently proposed shallow Hodge Gaussian vector fields.
 Finally, we showed interdomain inducing variables to be superior in terms of inference time, compared to doubly stochastic variational inference for Euclidean deep Gaussian processes.
 This indicates potential future benefits for Euclidean data if suitable mappings from manifold data to proxy manifolds are found.
 We believe residual deep Gaussian processes will provide a powerful toolset for applications in climate modelling, robotics, and beyond.